nigelp/Zentara-Code/src/test-scripts/RUNNING_TESTS.md

 1.  **Start the Extension in Debug Mode:**

-    - Open the roo-code project in VS Code.
+    - Open the zentara-code project in VS Code.
     - Press `F5` or navigate to "Run" > "Start Debugging" from the menu.
-This will launch a new VS Code window (Extension Development Host) with the roo-code extension activated.
+This will launch a new VS Code window (Extension Development Host) with the zentara-code extension activated.

 2.  **Open the Command Palette:**